 Probably most noted for playing host to San Pedro Winery, the Curicó Valley is also one of Chile’s longest standing.
 It is arguably the most important region with regards to paving the way for the rest of Chile’s expansion into growing wine.
 Cabernet Sauvignon holds the most acreage here, closely followed by Sauvignon Blanc plantings.
 Most of the wines produced here tend to be well balanced, given the more tame Mediterranean and consistent climate.

 Traditional Chilean wine grape plantings here are somewhat minimal, given the difficulty of wine growing in Bio-Bio.
 This region gets an excessive amount of rainfall when compared to many of Chile’s Northern wine regions.
-However, if Vintners are able to navigate the intricacies of avoiding over saturation and rot, Pinot Noir’s from the region can be surprisingly refreshing with bright red fruit and crisp acidity.
+However, if vintners can navigate the intricacies of avoiding over-saturation and rot, Pinot Noir from the region can be surprisingly refreshing with bright red fruit and crisp acidity.

 This region receives the most rainfall of any located within Chile currently.
 Plantings here are quite minimal, and vine growers are even beginning to work and experiment with Gewürztraminer.
 The weather here is fickle and vineyards require an excessive amount of care to be successful.
-As such, we aren’t expecting large volume producing from Malleco currently, but keep an eye on their Pinot Noir’s as the years progress.
+As such, we aren’t expecting a large volume of production from Malleco currently, but keep an eye on the Pinot Noir as the years progress.

 Wine Grape Varieties Grown in Chile

 White Wines of Chile

 Some of the more famous winemakers that have received substantial notoriety in the past 5 years include Concha y Toro, Viña Maipo, Casa Silva, Matetic Vineyards, Viña Miguel Torres, Altair and Viña Errázuriz, San Pedro and Santa Rita.